coderefinery/installation/content/vscode.md

 "Built-in terminal" and "Track your code with Git".
 ```

-## Using vscode as a git editor
+## Using VS Code as a git editor

-This will set VScode as the editor that Git starts.
+This will set VS Code as the editor that Git starts.
 It will start a
 new tab, and Git will wait until you save and close that tab.
 Git for
 Windows on Windows may automatically set this if you select it as an
 editor: